asithishantha/Sakura_Science_Japan_Tour_2019_December/README.md

    “ I thought Japan is far beyond my expectations.
-By looking at Japan with my own eyes.
-I became more interested in science and technology and I began to understand the importance of science and technology after participating Sakura Science Exchange
+By looking at Japan with my own eyes, I began to understand the importance
-     Program.Also, when we  think about things, and when we try to do something, we must first think about the ethics and common benefit of mankind.I think I have broadened my horizons by participating in this program.”
+     of science and technology after participating Sakura Science Exchange Program.
+Also, when we think about things, and when we try to do something, we must first think about the ethics and common benefit of mankind.
+I think I have broadened my horizons by participating in this program.”

      Asith Ishantha Madurawala